-- Close contacts are those who have prolonged contact (for 15 minutes or more) with a person who has a confirmed positive COVID-19 test, within one metre, without wearing a face mask from the two days before the person's symptoms appeared to when they were tested and started isolating.
-This is particularly applicable when such contact happens in enclosed spaces, such as hotel rooms or vehicles - Close contact cases will be confirmed by the Japanese health authorities based on information provided by you, your organisation and Tokyo 2020 - If you are identified as a close contact, immediately stop your activities and leave the competition venue or IBC to quarantine at your accommodation; your CLO will contact you regarding the next steps
+- Close contacts are those who have prolonged contact (for 15 minutes or more) with a person who has a confirmed positive COVID-19 test, within one metre, without wearing a face mask, from the two days before the person's symptoms appeared to when they were tested and started isolating.
+This is particularly applicable when such contact happens in enclosed spaces, such as hotel rooms or vehicles - Close contact cases will be confirmed by the Japanese health authorities based on information provided by you, your RO and Tokyo 2020

-A decision on applicable measures will be made on a case-by-case basis and will take into consideration the likelihood of you spreading the virus

-Further details on this process will be clarified in the next version of the Playbook
+- If you are identified as a close contact of someone with a confirmed positive test, immediately quarantine at your accommodation; your CLO will contact you regarding the next steps - A decision on applicable measures will be made on a case-by-case basis and will take into consideration the likelihood of you spreading the virus - Further details will be clarified in the next version of the Playbook

-- Limit your contact with other people as much as possible - Keep a distance of two metres from athletes and one metre from others
+- Limit your contact with other people as much as possible - Keep a distance of two metres from athletes and one metre from others - Keep physical interactions with others to a minimum.
+Avoid unnecessary forms of contact such as hugs, high-fives and handshakes - Keep your list of regular contacts list up to date